Skip to content

 Safety rules to follow for safe paddleboarding

 To fully enjoy paddleboarding with peace of mind, safety is key.
-Here are some tips to keep in mind to ensure safe practice:
+Here are some tips to keep in mind for safe practice:

-• Wear a life jacket if you are not comfortable in the water.
+• Wear a life jacket if you don't feel comfortable in the water.

 • Use a leash to keep the board close in case of a fall.

-• Check weather conditions and forecasts for wind, storms, rain, waves, and currents before venturing out on the water.
+• Check weather conditions and wind, storm, rain, wave, and current forecasts before venturing out on the water.
 Make sure conditions are favorable for paddleboarding.

-• Avoid risky areas such as swimming areas, areas with strong currents, navigation areas for boats, fishing areas, or areas with limited visibility.
+• Avoid risky areas such as swimming areas, areas with strong currents, navigation areas for boats, fishing, or areas where visibility is limited.

-• Practice in a group, especially if you are a beginner or are paddling in unfamiliar areas.
+• Practice in a group, especially if you are a beginner or navigating in unknown areas.

-• Know your limits and do not take unnecessary risks.
+• Know your limits and don't take unnecessary risks.

 • Check the weather before you go.
 If you are a beginner, start on calm waters and progress slowly.

 At Sroka, we offer a varied range of paddleboards so that everyone can find the model best suited to their practice.
-Whether you want to practice leisure paddling, touring, racing, or paddle-surfing, we have the paddleboard you need.
-To learn more about the usefulness of different boards, check out our article Which inflatable paddleboard to choose depending on the practice.
+Whether you want to practice leisure paddling, touring, racing, or paddle-surfing, we have the paddleboard for you.
+To learn more about the usefulness of different boards, read our article Which inflatable paddleboard to choose depending on the practice.
 Don't wait any longer to get started with paddleboarding and enjoy a pleasant experience on the water while taking care of your body.

 la réglementation pour faire du paddle en mer